"*" indicates required fields

-When you owe money to a person or organisation they can use a county court judgement (CCJ) to make you pay it back.
+When you owe money to a person or organisation they can use a county court judgment (CCJ) to make you pay it back.
 The court will tell you if and how you should do this.

-If you ignore the judgement or can’t pay, your creditors – that’s the people you owe – can ask the court to grant a warrant of control.
+If you ignore the judgment or can’t pay, your creditors – that’s the people you owe – can ask the court to grant a warrant of control.
 This allows them to instruct county court bailiffs to take possessions from you which cover the value of the debt, up to a maximum of £5,000.

 What happens when a warrant of control is issued?